mjgross20/DIONNE/README.md

 # DIONNE
-Molecular Field Coefficient Model of Rare Earth Iron Garnets
+Molecular Field Coefficient Modeling of Temperature-Dependent Ferrimagnetism in a Complex Oxide